6d SCFTs, 5d Dualities and Tao Web Diagrams: 6d description of 5d TN Tao theory

-Each columen represents a $\mathbb{P}^1$ and the last one stands for a non-compact $\mathbb{P}^1$ in the base $B$.
-The uppper row indicates the singular type of the elliptic fibration over the $\mathbb{P}^1$.
+Each column represents a $\mathbb{P}^1$ and the last one stands for a non-compact $\mathbb{P}^1$ in the base $B$.
+The upper row indicates the singular type of the elliptic fibration over the $\mathbb{P}^1$.
 The lower row gives the self-intersection number of each compact $\mathbb{P}^1$ inside $B$.

 In fact, the proposed 6d descriptions of the 5d $T_5$ and $T_6$ Tao theories also admit the same generalization.
-By the succesive gauging of the flavor symmetries of \eqref{T5}, one arrives at
+By the successive gauging of the flavor symmetries of \eqref{T5}, one arrives at

-The 6d quiver theory has $N$ tensor multiplets and $\frac{N(9N+1)}{2}$ vector multiplets in the Cartan subalgbera.
+The 6d quiver theory has $N$ tensor multiplets and $\frac{N(9N+1)}{2}$ vector multiplets in the Cartan subalgebra.
 The sum of the numbers give $\frac{3N(3N+1)}{2}$, which is exactly the dimension of the Coulomb branch moduli space of the 5d $T_{3N+2}$ Tao theory with $N \geq 1$.
 The potential $U(1)^{N}$ global symmetries are all broken by the [global - gauge$^3$] anomaly of some gauge group.
 Hence, the flavor symmetry after the circle compactification is $SU(9N+6) \times U(1)_I$. and it agrees with that of the 5d $T_{3N+2}$ Tao theory.
 Therefore, the 6d quiver theory \eqref{T3N+2} is a natural candidate of the 6d description of the 5d $T_{3N+2}$ Tao theory.